Thomas L. Keon

 Chancellor, Purdue University Calumet

-Before arriving at Purdue Calumet, he spent 14 years as dean of the College of Business Administration at the University of Central Florida (1997-2011), where he was responsible for all personnel, including 150 full-time faculty members, budgets up to $31 million, 9,100 students and academic programs at the bachelor’s, master’s and doctoral levels at a university of more than 55,000 students.
+Before arriving at Purdue University Calumet, Dr. Keon spent 14 years as dean of the College of Business Administration at the University of Central Florida (1997-2011), where he was responsible for all personnel, including 150 full-time faculty members, budgets up to $31 million, 9,100 students and academic programs at the bachelor’s, master’s and doctoral levels at a university of more than 55,000 students.

 Purdue University Calumet is a comprehensive, residential regional university of some 10,000 students within the internationally respected Purdue University system.
 Purdue Calumet’s 18-building, 167-acre neighborhood campus is located in the northwest Indiana city of Hammond, 25 miles southeast of downtown Chicago.
 Purdue Calumet offers baccalaureate and master’s degrees in dozens of fields of study, including traditional Purdue strengths of engineering; technologies; liberal arts; natural, behavioral and social sciences; and professional programs of nursing, management/business, education, and hospitality and tourism management.